How to Send a Specimen

 For information, assistance, or for pre-addressed labels, call (206) 685-6066 or (800) 713-5198.

 - Please affix patient label vertically with the last name closer to the top end of the tube.

-- Label or tag each specimen with at least patient name and/or unique I.D. number, and laboratory of origin, corresponding to the request form.
+- Label or tag each specimen in English with at least two of the following: patient name, date of birth and unique ID number, as well as the laboratory of origin corresponding to the request form.

 - Use dark, indelible ink.
 Be sure label or tag is secure.

 - Use a separate request form for each specimen type or clearly mark specimen types on form.

 All specimens must be properly labeled to ensure patient safety and prevent errors in patient diagnosis and treatment due to mis-identified labels.

 Mislabeled/Unlabeled specimens will be rejected by UW Reference Laboratory Services Services.

 - Specimens labeled with a patient name and/or patient identification number different from that on the accompanying laboratory request form.